datastaxdevs/workshop-nosqlbench/README.md

 **main** phase, which mimics the kind of load the database would be subject to when operating normally.

-Now copy the few last lines of the output to a temporary file in the Gitpod editor and re-launch the above dry run:
+Now re-launch the above dry run (you may find it convenient to copy the few last lines of the output to a temporary file in the Gitpod editor for an easier comparison):

 ```
 nb cql-keyvalue astra                   \